 No. These criterion-referenced tests are not strictly timed.
 Approximate times are included in the manuals for scheduling and planning purposes; however, students must be given the opportunity to complete the assessments, even if actual testing times are greater than those given for scheduling purposes.

 Test sections (e.g., Sections 1, 2, and 3) within a single subject area test MUST be administered in sequential order.
 The one exception, however, is Section 1, Writing, for English II and ACE English III, which must be administered on the set Writing dates.
 Sections 2 and 3 of English II and ACE English III must be administered in order, but may be given before or after Section 1, Writing.
-Following the advised order for administration of each separate subject is not required, but HIGHLY recommended.

 A student can make up a test during the testing window only if he/she is absent.
 The school should administer the regular test received for that student following all the necessary procedures for administration and test security.

 Grades 5 and 8 Writing tests may be made up through Friday, March 7, 2014.
 The ACE English II and ACE English III tests are required for graduation.
 The Writing portion of these assessments is included as part of the overall score, so students must take the Section 1 Writing portion upon their return to school as long as it is within the paper/pencil testing window.

 Students who finish the test may leave the room when they finish if it does not cause a disruption to other students taking the test.